-Baking Pitka Bread (Koledna Pitka) is a tradition in Bulgaria during the festive Christmas period.
-It is a pull-apart, tear and share type of bread and it’s a great treat for every special occasion.
-Every family has their own Pitka Bread recipe and way of shaping it.
+Baking Bulgarian Pitka Bread (Koledna Pitka) is a tradition in Bulgaria during the festive Christmas period.
+It is a pull-apart, tear, and share type of bread and it's a great treat for every special occasion.
+Every family has its own Pitka Bread recipe and way of shaping it.

 How to Make Pitka Bread?

-- Preparing the dough – Before starting the dough, bring the eggs and butter to room temperature.
+Before starting the dough, bring the eggs and butter to room temperature.
 Warm the milk up gently in a pan then add the sugar and the yeast.
 Mix them well and wait for 10 minutes to get the yeast working its magic.
-Add the flour gradually until you get a soft and slightly sticky dough.
+Add the eggs, salt and flour gradually until you get a soft and slightly sticky dough.
 Pitka dough doesn’t need much kneading.
-I usually knead it for few minutes and start shaping straight after.
+I usually knead it for a few minutes and start shaping straight after.

-- Letting rise the buns – Allow the buns to rise for 45 minutes to 1 hour depending on the temperature and the humidity of the room.
-I usually use a warmed up oven for rising the dough in cold weather.
-If you want to use the oven for rising, place the tray in the warm oven and leave them in for 45 mins or until doubles the size.
+Allow the buns to rise for 45 minutes to 1 hour depending on the temperature and the humidity of the room.
+I usually use a warmed-up oven for rising the dough in cold weather.
+If you want to use the oven for rising, place the tray in the warm oven and then leave them in for 45 mins or until doubles the size.
 Sprinkle some sesame seeds and nigella seeds on.

-I hope you enjoy the process of making this deliciously soft and fluffy Pitka Bread as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious Pitka Bread as much as you enjoy eating it! 🙂

 For the Dough

 - 3 eggs (1 egg yolk kept for egg wash)

 - 7 g fast action dried yeast (1 small pack)